ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/bare-metal/event-driven1.md

 	MSR  SCR_EL3, x1
 ```
 ### Point to the exception vector table
 Set the [VBAR_EL3, Vector Based Address Register](https://developer.arm.com/documentation/ddi0595/2021-12/AArch64-Registers/VBAR-EL3--Vector-Base-Address-Register--EL3-) to the location of the exception vector table.
-We will create `vectors` in the next section.
+You will create `vectors` in the next section.
 #### startup.s
 ```C
 // Install vector table